ADIRONDACK ECOSYSTEMS: WHAT YOU’LL SEE WHILE RAILBIKING IN NORTH CREEK

 Geology and Landscapes

-Let’s zoom out and look at the Adirondacks from a big picture perspective now.
+Let’s zoom out and look at the Adirondacks from a big-picture perspective now.
 The landscape we see today is the result of millions of years of geological processes constantly changing the earth.
 The shaping of the mountains and valleys we pass through on our railbiking trips were formed by a two-step process: 1) the uprising of the land to form mountains and 2) the sculpting of the land during the Pleistocene Epoch (Ice Age).
-About 20 million - 5 million years ago, for reasons still obscure to geologists, a dome about 150 miles across began to rise, later to become the Adirondack mountains.
-This dome shaped range is unlike most other mountain ranges, like the long and linear Rockies or Appalachians.
-As erosion slowly carved valleys into this dome, billions of years old rock were uncovered.
+About 20 million - 5 million years ago, for reasons still obscure to geologists, a dome about 150 miles across began to rise, later to become the Adirondack Mountains.
+This dome-shaped range is unlike most other mountain ranges, like the long and linear Rockies or Appalachians.
+As erosion slowly carved valleys into this dome, billions of years old rocks were uncovered.
 Some of the oldest rocks in NY can be found in the Adirondacks dating back to 1.3 billion years old.
-The phrase “new mountains from old rocks” is often used to describe the Adirondack mountains.
-This means that the rocks you see along the railroad tracks and on cliffs along the mountain sides could be millions if not billions of years old.
+The phrase “new mountains from old rocks” is often used to describe the Adirondack Mountains.
+This means that the rocks you see along the railroad tracks and on cliffs along the mountainsides could be millions if not billions of years old.

 Conservation Efforts